 Gatewood was a notorious cheapskate.
 He bought that Mercedes directly from Daimler in Germany and had it shipped over to Norfolk to avoid the dealers' markup.
 When it arrived, the car was slathered with some sort of protective coating to prevent paint damage from the salt air.
 It was jelly-like, almost like Vaseline.
 Gatewood famously kept that coating on, arguing that it would protect the paint and undercarriage so that he wouldn't have to pay for undercoating.
 Over time though, the material hardened and became more brownish and opaque.
 The texture of the car was more like a turtle shell.
 I don't think he could have gotten that stuff off if he wanted.

 He paddled out among the crowd on a 2 foot day - good by VB standards.
 He would catch the waves on that log of his and go steaming down the line.
 He'd whistle at anyone trying to take off in front of him before he ran them right over.
 He'd poleax those grems on their new shortboards and cruise on down the line with hardly a hitch and certainly no diminution in speed.
 It didn't take very long before all but the most novice surfers knew to look out for Gatewood and the other old guys sitting outside on their longboards.
 They were merciless.

 "Hey, G, isn't that your uncle?"
 "Yah," I'd say, somewhat sheepishly, unsure whether Gatewood was cool or a kook.
 He surfed actively until he was in his late 70s.
 Yeah, he was cool.
 He was someone to emulate.

-Now, I'm in my late 60s, surfing every day there are waves since I retired, hoping to beat Gatewood's mark.
-But, that's unlikely.
+Now, I'm in my late 60s, surfing every day there are waves since I retired, hoping to match Gatewood's mark.
+But, really, that's unlikely.
 Once a kook, always a kook.